Triarom-Engineering/connectwise-slack-bridge/README.md

 ## Operation

-Once started, this tool runs as a daemon and listens for
+Once started, this tool runs as a daemon and listens for requests to the incoming webhook, parses the required data and forwards them to $SLACK_WEBHOOK.

+### Inhibiting Messages
+The bridge system has a message inhibit feature that can be enabled with $INHIBIT_REPEATS=true - this feature ensures conversations aren't forwarded to slack (i.e., an engineer assists the user without logging into the computer)

+Once a message is recieved from a PC, an inhibit is created for $INHIBIT_TIME minutes, this stops any further messages from that session from being sent into Slack until the inhibit has expired, by default this is 30 minutes.

+Inhibits are cleared at 00:00 to remove any orphaned inhibits.